 If you’re not aware of the frame and you answer the question, you end up accepting that presupposition.

 Or as you speak someone might reframe the conversation to better suit his political agenda.

 For example, a frame to support capital punishment might be “what we’re really talking about here is about proper punishment for the most heinous crimes like torture, pedophilia and mass murders”.

 Ben Shapiro is very good at framing the conversation in a way that supports his own views.

-The way he does also give him huge power in the interaction because he’s implying that the woman is rambling on and babbling and he is the intelligent one who is now bringing the conversation towards its central proposition.
+His reply implies the student is rambling on and babbling, while he is the intelligent one who brings the conversation towards its central -and correct- proposition.

 People remember mostly how things begin and how they end (Elliot Aronson, 2011).

 This is highly relevant to an aggressive debater like Ben Shapiro, because if all he did was to aggress and deride, then people would leave with a very bad impression of him.

 Instead, I have noticed he often ends with a more conciliatory tone.
 That allows him to take rather extremist positions but still makes it seem like he’s quite open.

 But mostly, it allows him to shred his opponents to pieces, then offer an olive branch in the end and look like he’s a very magnanimous dude.